ietf-rats-wg/eat/draft-ietf-rats-eat.md

 : An EAT consumer may require an attestation as part of an accompanying proof-of-possession (PoP) application.
 More precisely, a PoP transaction is intended to provide to the recipient cryptographically-verifiable proof that the sender has possession of a key.
-This kind of attestation may be necceesary to verify the security state of the entity storing the private key used in a PoP application.
+This kind of attestation may be necessary to verify the security state of the entity storing the private key used in a PoP application.

 ~~~~CDDL
 {::include nc-cddl/intended-use.cddl}
 ~~~~

 ## Claims That Include Keys

 This document defines no claims that contain cryptographic keys.
-When claims are defined that include cryptographic keys, they SHOULD use COSE_Key {{RFC9052}} in CBOR-encoded tokens or JSON Web Key {{RFC7517}} in JSON-encoded tokens.
+When claims are defined that include cryptographic keys, they SHOULD use COSE_Key {{RFC9052}} in CBOR-encoded EATs or JSON Web Key {{RFC7517}} in JSON-encoded EATs.

 {{RFC7800}} defines a proof-of-possion/confirmation claim named "cnf" that can hold a cryptographic key for JWTs.
 {{RFC8747}} does the same for CWTs with claim key 8.